shwetad-git/ShortUrl_Assignment/readme.rst

 ### Installing

 Please setup the database
-change the database details

 Please follow below instructions to run and test the assignment:

+1. Download zip file from github link
 1. Install the XAMPP server on local system
 2. Create folder 'shorturl' into xampp/htdocs/ i.e. xampp/htdocs/shorturl
 3. Unzip folder and upload them into xampp/htdocs/shorturl

 2. create new database called "shorturl_db" in phpMyAdmin.
-	- import the database dump file in shorturl_db database.
+	- Import the database dump file in shorturl_db database.
 	- database file location: database/shorturl_db.sql

 3. Now time to view the assignment.